aclaf/flagrant/docs/explanation/dictionary-parsing.md

 - Type mismatches raise validation errors
 - Ensures dictionary structure remains consistent

----

 ## Value consumption

 Dictionary options consume values according to their `arity` specification.
-The parser applies standard value consumption rules (see `specs/parser/behavior.md`) with dictionary-specific considerations:
+The parser applies standard value consumption rules (see [parser behavior specification](behavior.md)) with dictionary-specific considerations:

 1. **Parse each argument as key=value**: Split on first `=` to extract key and value
 2. **Parse key path**: Tokenize and parse the key into path segments